 Students will address a strategic issues being faced by client companies through field researches on, and discussions with, the executives and key players of the companies.

-STEP1 ▶︎ | Preparations for Field Research |
+| STEP1 ▶︎ | Preparations for Field Research |

-STEP2 ▶︎ | Field Research & Field Camp |
+| STEP2 ▶︎ | Field Research & Field Camp |

-STEP3 ▶︎ | Management Proposals |
+| STEP3 ▶︎ | Management Proposals |

-This is the eighth year we have worked for local development by mobilizing all of the first-year students' learning and their own knowledge in the real world to solve social issues raised by local governments with a business school- style approach of on-site, real-world fieldwork.
+This is the ninth year we have worked for local development by mobilizing all of the first-year students' learning and their own knowledge in the real world to solve social issues raised by local governments with a business school- style approach of on-site, real-world fieldwork.

 Short-term field studies organized in cooperation with partner schools mainly in North America, Asia and Africa